-- Help the recipient find a positive memory: If the recipient is having trouble finding a positive memory, ask questions from the list of positive memory examples to help them. - Coach the recipient to connect with the positive memory: The best way to connect with a positive memory is to describe the memory in as much detail as possible as one imagines being back inside of the original experience.
+- Help the recipient find a positive memory: Sample coaching: "Do you have a positive memory?"
+If yes, move to the next step.
+If the recipient is having trouble finding a positive memory, ask questions from the list of positive memory examples to help them. - Coach the recipient to connect with the positive memory: The best way to connect with a positive memory is to describe the memory in as much detail as possible as one imagines being back inside of the original experience.
 So coach the recipient to do this.